 Authentication is a crucial element when it comes to data security, yet the transition has been quite slow in embracing modern security and mobility needs.
-It is becoming clear that simply relying on password isn’t enough, and therefore, many organizations are inclining to transform how they can approach authentication.
-Let us know look into the trends in authentication-based security and the possibility of a passwordless future.
+It is becoming clear that simply relying on passwords isn’t enough, and therefore, many organizations are inclining to transform how they can approach authentication.
+Let us now look into the trends in authentication-based security and the possibility of a passwordless future.

 Password-based based authentication has its issues.
-This is why authentication based on password is slowly fading away.
-According a Verizon Data Breach Report 81% of all hacking-associated breaches are either due to stolen or weak passwords.
+This is why authentication based on passwords is slowly fading away.
+According to a Verizon Data Breach Report, 81% of all hacking-associated breaches are either due to stolen or weak passwords.

 Passwords are not likely to go away anytime soon.
-According to Gartner “By 2022 about 60% or global enterprises and about 90% mid-size organization will implement passwordless authentication systems in more than 50% of use cases.”
+According to Gartner “By 2022 about 60% of global enterprises and about 90% mid-size organizations will implement passwordless authentication systems in more than 50% of use cases.”

 Why the use of Password is Declining?